-The Entrepreneurial journey to success is often paved by one failure after another, rather than lots of success stories.
+The entrepreneurial journey to success is often paved by one failure after another, rather than lots of success stories.
 All our little failures lead somewhere, mostly forward.

-It's a daily practice to embrace myself in all my imperfection, to love myself inspite of failure.
+It’s a daily practice to embrace myself in all my imperfection, to love myself in spite of failure.

 Making mistakes is part of the journey through business and life.
-Learning how to overcome them quickly – without incurring massive emotional scars or getting stuck in a story of blame, shame, and guilt – is the thricky part.
+Learning how to overcome them quickly – without incurring massive emotional scars or getting stuck in a story of blame, shame, and guilt – is the tricky part.

 It’s a standard nobody can live up to.
 And it’s pretty lonely as well.

 Here are my 10 tips for overcoming shame that I’ve acquired by making a shitload of mistakes.

 1. Learn how to navigate the emotional landscape when confronted with ups and downs.

 Learn how to move through feelings of failure via self-observation.